EdenHazardan/ADA_superpixel/README.md

-# ADA_superpixel
+# Efficient Active Domain Adaptation for Semantic Segmentation by Selecting Information-rich Superpixels (ECCV 2024)
-This repository is released for double-blind submission, which can reproduce the main results (our proposed superpixel-level method for active domain adaptation in semantic segmentation, ADA_superpixel) of the experiment on GTA5 to Cityscapes.
-Experiments on the SYNTHIA to Cityscapes can be easily implemented by slightly modifying the dataset and setting.
+This repository is released that can reproduce the main results (our proposed superpixel-level method for active domain adaptation in semantic segmentation, ADA_superpixel) of the experiment on VIPER to Cityscapes-Seq.
+Experiments on the SYNTHIA-Seq to Cityscapes-Seq can be easily implemented by slightly modifying the dataset and setting.
 Notably, we use DACS as UDA-merge here for simplify, while the implementation of daformer uses the mmsegmentation framework.

 ## Install & Requirements